 Connectu v.
 Facebook

-Mr. Halpernw as part of team that represented Facebook Inc. in a case involving computer hacking and misappropriation claims.
+Mr. Halpern was part of the team that represented Facebook Inc. in a case involving computer hacking and misappropriation claims.
 He drafted large portions of the briefing on the successful motion to dismiss the entire case.